holasoymalva/sentrik-io/README.md

 > Web app with autmatic daily updates about Astronomy for more than 5 diferent API's and Data Sets.

+> 💡 Idea: Create an automatic daily update of data with a cron task that will update the file `general.json` in `/data` path.
+Probably build in the `hostinger`.

 * General information about : `Mars Weather`

 ## Tech Stack